JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

  b) Manual Installation
 ------------------------------------------------------------

 1. Locate the Data/ folder in your Fallout New Vegas installation directory.
-(Typically it's found at Program Files/Steam/SteamApps/common/fallout new vegas/Data/)
+	Typically it's found at Program Files/Steam/SteamApps/common/fallout new vegas/Data/.

-In case you downloaded separate modules, repeat this step for each of them:
+2. Extract the contents of the downloaded archive file to your Data/ folder.
-2. Extract the contents of downloaded archive file to your Data/ folder.
+	If you are prompted to overwrite anything, click Yes to All.

 In case you are using any mod that modifies the interface:
 3. Locate the Data/optional/ folder.
 In there, copy the contents of following directory your Data/ folder, depending on which interface mod you are using:
 		* Darn UI, if you're using DarNified UI.
 		* MTUI, if you're using MTUI.
 		* Remember, if you're using the default interface you can just skip this step.

 4. In the New Vegas Launcher, click on Data Files and select the plugins you want.

 5. Done!

 ========================================================================================================================================